mascarenhasav/caroknator/readme.md

-# carok
+# caroknator
-An automation of a car
+A smart system to monitoring in real time a auto